Other Rides and Events

 The Tour de Fronds transverses Oregon’s premier Glendale/Powers Bicycle Recreation Area, a project of USDA Forest Service and the Bureau of Land Management.

 Seven rides are available.
 Asphalt rides include 30, 45, 63, 77, and 117 mile long rides with different climbing and grade challenges (see tire recommendations).
 Two rides are asphalt/gravel rides including a metric century to the Rogue River/Old Agness Store as well the 55-mile Big Tree/Flannagan Prairie ride.

-June 24, 2017 is the Petal Pedal Ride in Silverton, OR
+June 23, 2018 is the Petal Pedal Ride in the Oregon Garden – Silverton, OR

 Support includes well-marked courses, ride maps with cues, fully-stocked rest stops every 15 miles, support vehicles, dedicated dispatcher, medics, mechanics, over a dozen staff and 100 volunteers.

+You’ll journey along scenic, quiet roads along mostly flat routes (with a hilly option to visit Silver Falls).
+The ride starts and finishes at The Oregon Garden, Oregon’s premier botanical garden with over 80 acres of specialty areas.
 All of the routes ride on low-traffic roads.
 The courses were designed by local cyclists to capture the very best of the Willamette Valley.
-Routes include 30, 50, 70 and 100 miles.
+Routes include 30, 50, 70 and 100 mile options.